sethnlewis/Predicting-Political-Revolutions/README.md

 #### Understanding Protest Locations

 Below is a geographical distribution of protests by region.
-Do note that the Protests data source explicity excludes some countries, so this figure should not be construed as an understanding of *all* protests globally.
+Do note that the Protests data source explicitly excludes some countries, so this figure should not be construed as an understanding of *all* protests globally.
 Instead, it is the distribution within this dataset.

 <img src="https://github.com/sethschober/Predicting-Political-Revolutions/blob/main/images/protests_by_region.png" width="1000">